BambusControl/obsidian-unicode-search/DEVELOPMENT.md

 ## Release: How To

+**Important**: The version numbering scheme uses `CURRENT-NEXT` format (e.g., if releasing 0.7.3, the next development version is `0.7.3-NEXT`, not `0.7.4-NEXT`).
+This allows flexibility to decide whether the next release will be patch, minor, or major.

 1. From the `develop` branch, create a release branch `release/X.Y.Z`
-2. Go to [package.json](./package.json) and overwrite `X.Y.Z-NEXT` with new version throughout the whole project (double check if save data version needs to be updated)
+2. Go to [package.json](./package.json) and overwrite `X.Y.Z-NEXT` with new release version `X.Y.Z` throughout the whole project (double check if save data version needs to be updated)
 3. Update the [package-lock](./package-lock.json) file: `npm install`
 4. Export save data schema: `npm run export-schema`
 5. Run tests: `npm run test`